 - To provide necessary funds for its replacement.

-- To show the real value of fixed assets.
+- Show the real value of fixed assets.

 - To follow legal provisions.

-Amortization: It denotes the process of allocating the cost of an asset over the course of its probable useful life.
+- Amortization: It denotes the process of allocating the cost of an asset throughout its probable useful life.
 The term is associated with intangible assets such as copyrights, patents, goodwill, and trademarks.

 - Dilapidation: This type of loss in value is associated with leasehold assets.